romkey/e-ink-clock/README.md

 |photoresistor | []() | []() | *optional* lets the clock power off display in the dark |
 |         |$37.83 | $72.16 |

+Obviously AliExpress is an economical choice if you can wait a month or more for your parts to arrive.

 # Software